Contentious Probate Solicitors

 Contentious probate refers to disputes about how a person’s estate is handled after death.

-The contentious probate rules can be complex.
-We’ll help you make sense of your rights and guide you through the next steps with clarity and compassion.
+Our specialist contentious probate solicitors at Awdry Law can help you understand your rights, assess the strength of your case, and guide you through the legal process with clarity and compassion.

 Undue influence occurs when someone improperly pressures the will-maker to change their testamentary wishes.
-We can help you contest probate on these grounds when evidence suggests coercion or manipulation took place.
+We can help you contest probate on these grounds when evidence suggests that coercion or manipulation occurred.

 Our will dispute solicitors can assess your circumstances quickly, advise whether there’s a strong legal basis to challenge the will, and act swiftly to protect your position.